aws-samples/migrate-blob-data-from-rdbms-to-amazon-s3/README.md

+# Migrate and Access BLOB Data Using Amazon S3 From RDBMS APG Example

-# Migrate BLOB Data from RDBMS to Amazon S3 APG Example
+Migrate BLOB Data From RDBMS APG to Amazon S3 APG Example

 [[_TOC_]]

 ## Overview
-Many customers use RDBMS binary large object (BLOB) capability to store binaries along with the related records.
-However, customers faced challenges with this approach as binary data increase in number and size:
+Relational Database Management System (RDBMS) supports the binary large object (BLOB).
+Many customers stores the binary data in the relational database.
+However, there are challenges with this approach :

+1. Database size increase causes performance to decrease.

+2. Application Server requires high throughput to handle large object transfers between the client and database which results in poor performance.

-1. Queries need to be designed to handle BLOB.
-For example, if query with 1 MB in size, select 10 rows with all columns result 10 Megabyte (MB) or more, but if only select text field columns, may only be 100 Kilobyte (KB).
+3. Queries need to be designed to handle BLOB.
+For example, if an average object size is 1 MB , query result with 10 rows with all columns would be greater than 10 MB, but if only non-binary columns are selected, the result would be few KB.

-2. Maximum blob size limit in some databases requires binary to be split, which makes the retrieving and storing process complex.
-One example is [MySQL BLOB column size is about 65 KB](https://dev.mysql.com/doc/refman/8.0/en/storage-requirements.html).
-One way to avoid it is to always uses biggest data type, but it may not be ideal from database management perspective.
+4. With Maximum blob size limit in some databases, binary are split into the chunks, adding the complexity to retrieve and store the data .
+For example, MySQL BLOB column size is about 65 KB.
+One way to avoid it is to always use biggest data type, but it may not be ideal from database management perspective.

-3. Need to design relations between BLOB data to avoid data duplication while reduce multiple queries.
-For example, if a BLOB data is 1 MB and needs to be used in 10 different tables, one use case copies each the BLOB data into each table and result 10 MB.
-This is to avoid additional queries, but increases the management complex and storage needs (for example, if needed record in this example is 1000, so will require 10000 Gigabyte (GB) of data).
+5. Additional design is required to avoid data duplication.

-4. High bandwidth network and large computing are required to serve these BLOB results.
-For example, each record has 1 MB BLOB and the peak is 100 concurrent users with each user retrieves 10 record at a time.
+6. Requires High bandwidth network to serve these BLOB results.
+For example, with record size 1 MB BLOB and 100 concurrent users with each user retrieves 10 record at a time.
 This will require network bandwidth with 1 GB (100 users x 10 records x 1MB each record => 1000 MB => 1 GB) of data and equivalent computing.
-If not need to handle binary, it maybe only need 10 MB (100 users x 10 records x 10 KB each record => 10000 KB => 10 MB).
+In comparison for non blob results would be (100 users x 10 records x 10 KB each record => 10000 KB => 10 MB).

 Customers look for alternative approach to keep the record linkage (text record with binary relation) with security integration but being scalable and cheaper.
 [Amazon S3](https://aws.amazon.com/s3/) is an ideal choice.

-## Customer Challenges
-Customers face following challenges when considering S3 as an option to replace RDMS BLOB approach:
+Customers are looking for an alternative approach to keep the record linkage (text record with binary relation) with security integration that is scalable and more cost effective.
+[Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) is an ideal choice, that can stream the data directly to the customers, while keeping the database size to minimum.
+However there are challenges with this approach such as:

+1. How to serve data from old services (with RDBMS) and new services (with S3) to keep business running during large data migration phase?
-- How to leverage existing customer authorization process for S3 object access?
+2. How to leverage existing customer authorization process for S3 object access?
+General recommendation for S3 access control is through [federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_federated-home-directory-console.html).
+However, customers have complex authorization requirements :

-One common suggestion of S3 access control is through [federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_federated-home-directory-console.html).
-This process maps a user with a pre-created AWS IAM role after a success federation, which grant the user the privilege to access given S3 resource.
-However, most customers who use RDMBS approaches has complex authorization need: a user may retrieve different number of combinations of binaries base on records that user has access to and there are large number of users (i.e. 10,000+).
+a.
+A user may retrieve different number of combinations of binaries, base on user entitlements.
+b.
+There are large number of users (i.e. 10,000+).
-The role combination exceeds the [maximum IAM role allows per account even after quota increased](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html).
+c.
+The role combination exceeds the maximum IAM role allows per account even after [quota increased](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html).
-It is a difficult re-engineer already existing authorization process into small set of IAM roles.
+d.
+It is difficult to re-engineer already existing authorization process into small set of IAM roles.

-- How to keep both serving data from old services (with RDBMS) and new services (with S3) to keep business running during large data migration phase?
+This pattern provide a solution to migrate BLOB data from RDMS to Amazon S3 and addressing the challenges mentioned earlier.

 ## Source Architecture
 ![architecture](images/s3blob.source.drawio.png)